jamesyang124/finatra-common-practice/docs/src/main/tut/docs/input-validation.md

 ## Password

-*Password* input should follow at least 1 upper case, 1 lower case, 1 numerical digit, and the input length is greater than or eqaul to 8:
+*Password* input format require at least 1 upper case, 1 lower case, 1 numerical digit, and the input length is greater than or equal to 8.

 ```scala
 case class InputPassword(@NotEmpty value: String) extends WrappedValue[String] {